Bounds on saddle connections for flat spheres: Flat annuli

 The curvature gap provides constraints on interior angles of monogonal trajectories.

 \begin{lem} In a flat sphere $X$ with a curvature gap $\delta$, for any monogonal trajectory $\gamma$, the interior angle $\alpha$ of loop $\gamma$ satisfies $\alpha \leq \pi-2\pi\delta$. \end{lem}

 \begin{proof} Any closed topological loop $\gamma$ decomposes $X$ into connected components and the set of conical singularities into two subsets.
-If $\gamma$ is a polygonal path with an interior angle, Gauss-Bonnet formula implies that $\pi-\alpha$ equals to $2\pi$ times the total curvature encompassed by the loop.
+If $\gamma$ is a polygonal path with an interior angle, Gauss-Bonnet formula implies that $2\pi\sum k_i + \pi - \alpha = 2\pi$, where the sum runs over the curvatures of the singularities enclosed by $\gamma$.
 By the definition of the curvature gap, our inequality follows. \end{proof}

 A monogonal trajectory $\gamma$ is characterized by a pair $(\alpha,L)$ where $\alpha \in ]0,\pi[$ is the interior angle while $L$ is the length of the segment.